deep-learning-mit/staging/_posts/2023-11-08-representationengineering-incontextlearning.md

 ## Datasets

-We adopt the 26 dataset used by Min et al. (2022) <d-cite key="min2022rethinking"></d-cite> plus 4 extra datasets, including `rotten_tomatoes`, `ade_corpus_v2-classification`, `tweet_eval-irony`, `tweet_eval-stance_climate` to evaluate in-context learning.
+We adopt a total of 30 datasets on binary classification, (sentiment analysis, natural language inference, true/false inference) and multiple choices; 16 datasets are used by Min et al. (2022) <d-cite key="min2022rethinking"></d-cite>, plus 12 extra datasets in the `tweet_eval` and `ethos` dataset families, `rotten_tomatoes`, and `ade_corpus_v2-classification`.
 Following Min et al. (2022)<d-cite key="min2022rethinking"></d-cite>, we only use the test set to avoid potential cross-contamination with the data that the model is pretrained on.  reserve `k=64` examples in the test for few-shot training, and the rest are used for testing.

 ### Training Data Generation

 For training, we construct a set of context pairs for each dataset, each context pairs containing the same examples but different instructions.
 The instructions are "Pay attention to the following examples" and "Ignore the following examples" respectively, in the hope that by stimulating two opposites and examining the difference, we can find a Context Vector that represents what the model draws from.
+We then truncate the example at each and every token till the last 5 tokens, so we can get a neural activation reading for each of the tokens.

 A sample training data input using the `rotten_tomatoes` dataset is as follows: